gatewaycash/gateway/modules/docs/docs/api.html.md

 Required | Name | Description
 ---------|------|------------
 Sometimes | `address` | The Bitcoin Cash address to use for your merchant account.
-Required when `XPUB` is not provided.
-Sometimes | `XPUB` | The extended public key (XPUB) for your merchant account.
-Required when `address` is not provided.
-Yes | `username` | The username for your merchant account, required when logging in.
-Yes | `password` | A unique and strong password to protect your new account.
-No | `platformID` | Makes this user a Gateway Platforms user.
-See the Platforms section below for more info.
+Required when `XPUB` is not provided Sometimes | `XPUB` | The extended public key (XPUB) for your merchant account.
+Required when `address` is not provided Yes | `username` | The username for your merchant account Yes | `password` | A unique and strong password to protect your new account No | `platformID` | Makes this user a Gateway Platforms user.
+See the Platforms section below for more info

 ### A Warning About XPUB with Platforms Users